utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. Enter the name, email, or group name of the partners.
 1. Set their [workspace role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

-    > Your team must have have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
+    > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
 Otherwise, the partner will be assigned the Workspace Viewer role.
 Assigning a partner the Workspace Viewer role doesn't consume paid seats.

 1. (Workspace Admins and Partner Managers only) Select **Make them Partner Lead** if you'd like them to also be able to manage and invite partners within the workspace.
 1. Select **Invite Partners**.